The Albany Courthouse sits on the traditional lands of the Menang Noongar people in the Kinjarling, meaning a “place of rain”.

 The Royal Coat of Arms for the United Kingdom has significance for the development of our legal system because it represents the reception into Australia of English common law.
 It is also a reminder that, at least up until 1986, there was a right of appeal from Australian courts to the highest court in the hierarchy, the English Privy Council.
 However in 1986 legislation was passed in Australia, the Australia Act 1986 (Cth), and also in England which abolished this right of appeal with the result that the High Court of Australia became the highest court of appeal.

-In 1915 a complaint was made by the local council, then the Municipality of Albany, that a resident in the same street as the Courthouse, had allowed a curtained-off portion of a balcony over a public footpath to be enclosed in connection with his photography business without obtaining a license through the proper application process..6 Such an enclosure was against Council by-laws which the Council had the power to make under the Municipal Corporations Act 1906.
+In 1915 a complaint was made by the then local council the Municipality of Albany that a resident in the same street as the Courthouse had curtained-off a portion of a balcony over the public footpath.
+In so doing the balcony then became enclosed.
+The resident conducted a photography business from the premises.
+The complaint was because he had not obtaining a license through the proper application process..6 Such an enclosure was against Council by-laws which the Council had the power to make under the Municipal Corporations Act 1906.
 The dispute was over the meaning of ‘enclosed’.

 Initially the magistrate in the Court of Petty Sessions sitting at Albany concluded that no offence had been proved, as no part of the balcony had been completely shut in and confined on all sides.
 However the Council appealed with the Chief Justice ruling that from the facts, it appeared that portion of the balcony was enclosed.